top of page

 When to get a CT scan for sinuses?

-What to expect from a CT scan of the sinuses?
+What can you expect from a CT scan of the sinuses?

-In a CT scan, we look for two things.
+In a CT scan of the sinuses, we look for two things.

 1. Anatomical anomalies